 Theatre is the art of empathy.
-We choose to produce plays that serve the Earlham, Richmond, and greater Wayne County communities.
-In alignment with our anti-racist theatre ethos, we are committed to conscious casting practices.
+We choose to create theatre experiences that serve the Earlham, Richmond, and greater Wayne County communities.
+In alignment with our anti-racist and inclusive theatre ethos, we are committed to conscious casting practices.

-Students, faculty, staff, and community members of all ages, body types, abilities, races, ethnicities, genders, orientations, and experience levels are encouraged to audition for Earlham Theatre Arts Department productions.
+Students, faculty, staff, and community members of all ages, body types, abilities, races, ethnicities, genders identities, sexual orientations, and experience levels are encouraged to audition for Earlham Theatre Arts Department productions.
 We invite gender nonconforming, gender queer, transgender, and nonbinary actors to audition for the roles they most identify with.
-Our first priority is to cast students in roles that will challenge them while serving the needs of the production.
-Guest actors are cast when their contributions to the production will enrich student learning and enhance production quality.
+Our first priority is to cast students in roles that will challenge them while serving the needs of the production; guest actors are cast when their contributions to the production will enrich student learning and enhance production quality.

 If you have questions about what casting criteria will be used for the production, please contact the director or stage manager.
 We cast our productions with today’s audiences in mind rather than casting based on the time, place, and society from which the play was originally written.

 If you have general questions or would like to take part in the conversations about casting that occur within the department, please attend Thursday Theater Lunches in the dining hall or contact a faculty member.

 While there are many natural opportunities within the collaborative process for students to voice thoughts and concerns, the Concern Resolution Path (CRP) provides a standardized process to facilitate communication between the department faculty and student body.
 If there are concerns about the current production, please use the Concern Resolution Path.

 A Brief History of Non-Traditional Casting